IR-35 Explained – Contractors Beware

 All contractors who fit the bill that IR-35 clearly defines will be taxed as per Schedule E and National Insurance after facing deductions from expenses.
 After these deductions, their income will be classified as a ‘deemed payment.’
 A mixture of IR-35 and non-IR-35 turnover in contractor companies will result in any income and rewards associated with these unregulated contracts to not follow the rules.
 Regular Section 198 expenses are permitted to be claimed.
 There is also a provision for different intermediary expenses of 5% of a contractor’s turnover.

-In addition to the 5% allowance mentioned above, the following expenses can be claimed.
+In addition to the 5% allowance mentioned above, the expenses that can be claimed are briefly explained below:

 - Pension payments – These can be from either personal or executive schemes

 - Business travel – This type of expense occurs while performing business responsibilities.

 - Subsistence – This refers to accommodation as well as meals eaten while away from a permanent residence.

 - Benefits in kind – An example of this includes private medical insurance

 All training expenses will not be part of this allowance.
 Legal advice should be sought after to see your particular position under the IR-35 rules.
 An excellent place to start would be with good quality accountants in London.